 By default the Turbulence model type in the settings of the Turbulent Flow interface is set to RANS.
 A different turbulence model can be selected under Turbulence model.

+0 In the CFD Module User's Guide:

-- Theory for the Two-Phase Flow Interfaces
+Theory for the Two-Phase Flow Interfaces

-- Theory for the Single-Phase Flow Interfaces
+Theory for the Single-Phase Flow Interfaces

-- Theory for the Level Set Interface
+Theory for the Level Set Interface

 The Rotating Machinery, Laminar Two-Phase Flow, Phase Field Interface